facelessprogrammer/UDBajaDAQ/README.md

 import board  - The board moduel is used to make constants on our pinout for the Rasberry Pi

-import digitalio  -
+import digitalio  - The digitalio module has classes giving access to low end digital IO

-from adafruit_mma8451 import MMA8451  -
+from adafruit_mma8451 import MMA8451  - This imports values over from the MMA8451 board used to calculate the values for the acceleromter

 from adafruit_max31855 import MAX31855  -